yalicee/fun-callback-heaven-march-23/README.md

 - this function should take a callback function
 - your function should make a request to the `/banner` end-point which responds with a banner object
 - embarrassingly, we haven't got the copyright updated for ... a few years.
-Please update the `copyrightYear` to `2019` before sending it back
+Please update the `copyrightYear` to `2019`
 - you should pass the updated banner object to the final callback function

 #### `fetchAllOwners()`